ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 The technology was originally developed by Google, inspired from a container platform called Borg, and it was then released as open-source to the Cloud Native Computing Foundation in 2015.

-The importance of Kubernetes to the container operation comes from the fact that today applications are designed across multiples containers, and need many layers, including security, all that which nedd also to be deployed and scaled.
+The importance of Kubernetes to the container operation comes from the fact that today applications are designed across multiples containers, and they also need many layers, including security, all that is needed to manage deployment and scalabity.

-So, to all those complexities one could add things like balancing, also, besides the necessary integration to other services like network, storage, security, etc., making the whole set for the container structure even more complex.
+So, along all those complexities one could also add things like balancing, network, storage, security, etc., making the whole set for the a container structure even more complex still.

 ###### Note: the word 'K8s' cames from the Greek language meaning pilot or helsmen.